How Your Donation Makes a Difference

 Every $50 can go towards sterilising 2 male cats at a subsidized rate.

-Every $100 can sterilize 2 female cats at a subsidized rate.
+Every $100 can sterilise 2 female cats at a subsidised rate.

-Every $200 can save up to 3 lives by providing before and after care with sterilization.
+Every $200 can save up to 3 lives by providing before and after care with sterilisation.

 Every $300 can help provide a volunteer mediator with a month of needed resources to help the residents and the community to resolve their cat issues humanely.

 For years, we have campaigned against the destruction of cats by offering a more effective and long term solution - education and sterilisation.
-As a charity, we function as a network of dedicated volunteers that work towards the same goal - saving lives everyday.
+As a charity, we function as a network of three staff, ten board members, twenty core volunteers and countless dedicated caregivers, rescuers, fosters and rehomers who work towards the same goal.

-We are not funded by the government.
+We are heavily reliant on donations to continue our work.
 We are a registered charity with IPC status that is audited annually and we publish our financial reports on our website.

-*Love Cats, Cats Ownership Programme (with MND, Nee Soon Town Council, AVA and HDB)
+*Love Cats, Cats Ownership Programme (with MND, Nee Soon Town Council, AVS and HDB)

 *Responsible Feeding Programme (with NParks)